elucian/bee/syntax/standard.md

 **File IO**

-Other functions in system.io
+Other rules in system.io

-| function    | Purpose
+| rule    | Purpose
 |---------|------------------------------------------
 | exist   | Check if file exist on disk
 | open    | Open a file for read or print